-- HWS (Human Wildlife Solutions) have provided extremely successful interventions in Gordons Bay, and many areas of the Cape Peninsula for more than 9 years, working in the best interests of conservation to separate the WILD animals from domestic environments.
-They are experts, backed by excellent scientific research and years of experience and knowledge.
+- Baboon Management teams have been successful with interventions in Gordons Bay, and many other areas of the Cape Peninsula for several years, working to separate the WILD animals from domestic environments.
+Statistics indicate a steady increase in the baboon population over time.

 How do other Western Cape areas manage their baboon issues